 Snoring is a very common problem.
 Virtually all of us either snore, sleep with someone who snores or knows someone who snores.
 Every family has a snorer who is often the object of many good-natured jokes.
 Yet, for many, snoring is a serious problem.
 It is not only embarrassing but often keeps everyone in the house from getting a good night’s sleep.
 Daytime problems such as fatigue, headache, and poor concentration can be attributed to poor sleep.

-A thorough history and physical exam will usually indicate whether or not there is part of the more serious medical problem.
+A thorough history and physical exam will usually indicate whether or not there is part of a more serious medical problem.
 The exam allows us to determine the cause of snoring.
 We can tell what role nasal congestion, allergies, and sinusitis play in snoring.
 The questions that need to be answered at this visit include: Do you have a nasal obstruction?
 Are your tonsils and adenoids causing the blockage?
 Are your enlarged uvula and floppy soft palate the main issue?

-What is OSA
+What is Obstructive Sleep Apnea?

 Obstructive Sleep Apnea (OSA) is a common disorder that affects approximately 22 million people in the US.
 OSA is a result of airway soft tissue collapse during sleep and the corresponding block of oxygen flow to the brain.
-At night, the brain senses a lack of oxygen due to the airway obstruction and wakes the body up just long enough to take a breath.
+At night, the brain senses a lack of oxygen due to airway obstruction and wakes the body up just long enough to take a breath.
 This awakening is so brief that many do not even remember the sleep disruption.
-This pattern will repeat throughout the night resulting in low quality, intermittent sleep.
+This pattern will repeat throughout the night resulting in low-quality, intermittent sleep.
 The consequences of untreated OSA are many, including compromised heart and brain health that can lead to stroke and heart attack, motor vehicle and workplace accidents, worsening mood and memory, and even sudden death.

 Treatment Options

 The gold standard treatment for Obstructive Sleep Apnea is Continuous Positive Airway Pressure (CPAP).
 CPAP pushes pressurized air into the airway via a hose and a mask, forcing the obstruction to open and works well for many patients.
 However, studies have shown that approximately 50% of people who are prescribed CPAP stop using it, or never even start.
 For those patients, there are many different treatment options available.
-Some patients find success with oral appliances or anatomy altering surgeries.
+Some patients find success with oral appliances or anatomy-altering surgeries.
 For others, there’s Inspire hypoglossal nerve stimulation.

 Inspire Therapy